jupyterlab/jupyterlab/docs/source/user/extensions.rst

 can query the current application path by running ``jupyter lab path``.
 Note that the application directory is expected to contain the JupyterLab static assets (e.g. `static/index.html`).
-If JupyterLab is launched and the static assets are not present, it will attempt to build if `node` is available, or raise an error during startup.
+If JupyterLab is launched and the static assets are not present, it will display an error in the console and in the browser.

 JupyterLab Build Process
 ^^^^^^^^^^^^^^^^^^^^^^^^